16 Things You Don’t Know About the Mobile App Development Process

 These small features play a huge role in the overall impression of your app.

 Clients often forget about offline logic.
 However, it’s a big feature that’s necessary in 90% of cases.

 While implementing offline logic can take a decent amount of hours, it is still very important for most modern applications

 How will your app function if there’s no internet?
 Will it save information and upload it once there’s a connection?
 All this needs thorough analysis, as you want to make only the most valuable features work offline.

-Note that implementing offline logic can take a decent amount of hours in your application development process.
+Note that implementing offline logic can take a decent amount of hours in your cross-platform or native app development process.

 Your wireframes with all the transitions may be ready, but you probably haven’t considered all possible things that can happen in your mobile application.
 Often, nobody actually thinks about what happens after an error occurs.

 For example, what happens if there’s not enough memory on the device?
 What do you show to users if they’ve typed the wrong password?
 You need to think about this and also hire a product copywriter to invent your brand language and write texts for all errors, actions, and alerts.